Duality between different geometries of a resonant level in a Luttinger liquid

-Analyzing this expression confirms both our general analysis as well as the duality, by comparison with the exact solution of the embedded geometry at $g=1/2$ \cite{komnik03}.
+There are two cases in which the side-coupled system can be analyzed by different methods (valid for arbitrary level-lead coupling), and compared with similar calculations for the embedded geometry: (i) The limit of weak electron-electron interactions ($g$ near 1), which has been recently addressed by fermionic perturbative (in the electron-electron interaction) RG methods \cite{lerner08}, previously employed to study of the embedded configuration \cite{nazarov03,polyakov03}; (ii) Exact solution by refermionization at $g=2$, in analogy with the embedded case at $g=1/2$ \cite{komnik03}.
+These results can be shown to confirm both the general analysis given above as well as the duality relation \cite{long_version}.

-\emph{Including spin.}--- Finally we note that the derivation of the duality symmetry can be easily extended to the spinfull case, i.e., the Anderson impurity model coupled to a LL, relevant for the problem of the Kondo effect in a LL \cite{furusaki05}.
-Both the charge and spin LL parameters \cite{bosonization} map under $g_\alpha \leftrightarrow 1/g_\alpha$ [$\alpha=c$ ($s$) for charge (spin)].
-The strength of the charge and spin level-lead interaction in the embedded case is $\tilde{U}_{F,\alpha}=\pi v_\alpha (g_\alpha-1)/2 + g_\alpha U_{F,\alpha}$.
+\emph{Including spin.}--- Finally we note that the derivation of the duality symmetry can be easily extended to the spinful case, i.e., the Anderson impurity model coupled to a LL, relevant for the problem of the Kondo effect in a LL \cite{furusaki05}.
+Both the charge and spin LL parameters \cite{bosonization} transform as $g_\lambda \leftrightarrow 1/g_\lambda$ [$\lambda=c$ ($s$) for charge (spin)].
+The strength of the charge and spin level-lead interaction in the embedded case is $\tilde{U}_{F,\lambda}=\pi v_\lambda (g_\lambda-1)/2 + g_\lambda U_{F,\lambda}$.
 This means that for $g_s \ne 1$, implying spin anisotropy in the wire, we will need to include spin-anisotropic level-lead interaction, marked by nonzero $\tilde{U}_{F,s}$.
 Similar extension to a many level dot is also possible.

 \emph{Conclusions.}--- To conclude, we have shown that for a level coupled to a LL lead there exists a duality symmetry between the side-coupled and embedded geometries, and examined it through a study of transport properties in the two systems.
-As we have seen, the conductacne lineshape behaves in the opposite way in the two configurations, only to lead to the same final result: at low temperature, transport is suppressed for $g<1$ by a narrowing resonance (widening anti-resonance) for the embedded (side-coupled) configuration, and vice-versa for $g>1$.
-These findings have an important implication for experiments \cite{auslaender00,postma01}: since in reality electrons repel each other, physical realizations of the systems discussed are limited to $g<1$.
+As we have seen, the conductance lineshape behaves in the opposite way in the two configurations, only to lead to the same final result: at low temperature, transport is suppressed for $g<1$ by a narrowing resonance (widening anti-resonance) for the embedded (side-coupled) configuration, and vice-versa for $g>1$.
+These findings have an important implication on experiments \cite{auslaender00,postma01}: since in reality electrons repel each other, physical realizations of the systems discussed are limited to $g<1$.
 However, the physics of attractive interactions ($g>1$) in each geometry now becomes experimentally accessible through investigation of the behavior for $g<1$ in the dual system.